maalvarez/FS591_Final-Project/README.md

-# FS591_final-projet
+# Final Project (FS - 591)

-This is the draft of the pipeline used to obtain data and process it using the different programs we learned in class.
+This is a draft of the pipeline used to obtain data and process it using the different programs we learned in class.

 # Protocol for processing of data for Final Project - FS 590